proofpoint/platform/reporting/README.md

 name is used for the "name" property.
 The `@Key` annotation must be on every parameter and specifies the tag name.
 (By convention, the parameter name should match the tag name.)
 The `.toString()` of parameter's value is used for the corresponding tag value.
+If the value is a java.util.Optional, the `.toString()` of the contained value is used instead.
+If the value is null or java.util.Optional.empty(), the tag is omitted.

 Subsequent calls to the same interface method with parameters that have the same set of `.toString()` values will result in the same returned object.
 After